BooksTime ➞ State Income Tax Rates

 State Income Tax Rates and Businesses

-Some regions collect income taxes on corporations, partnerships, and trusts or estates.
-Typically, these regions impose lower corporate taxes and special exemptions to create a better environment for businesses, thus attracting companies to locate in these regions and pay a portion of their profits.
+Some states collect income taxes on corporations, partnerships, and trusts or estates.
+Typically, they impose lower corporate taxes and special exemptions to create a better environment for businesses, thus attracting companies to locate in these jurisdictions and pay a portion of their profits.

-Even if having this connection, businesses must pay in those states located or registered.
-More about corporate state income tax rates are below in the table.
+Even if having this connection, businesses must pay in those jurisdictions where they are located or registered.
+More about corporate state income tax rates is below in the table.

 State Corporate Taxes and Brackets